Rock Springs Weather And Green River Weather 7 Day Forecast -

 This Afternoon

-Partly sunny, with a high near 79.
-Breezy, with a west southwest wind 11 to 21 mph, with gusts as high as 30 mph.
+Isolated showers and thunderstorms.
+Some of the storms could produce small hail and gusty winds.
+Partly sunny, with a high near 76.
+Breezy, with a southwest wind around 17 mph, with gusts as high as 24 mph.
+Chance of precipitation is 20%.

 Tonight

 Isolated showers and thunderstorms before midnight.
 Some of the storms could produce small hail and gusty winds.
-Mostly cloudy, with a low around 45.
-Breezy, with a west wind 15 to 20 mph becoming south 6 to 11 mph in the evening.
-Winds could gust as high as 28 mph.
+Mostly cloudy, with a low around 43.
+Breezy, with a west southwest wind 16 to 21 mph becoming southwest 5 to 10 mph in the evening.
+Winds could gust as high as 29 mph.
 Chance of precipitation is 20%.

 Friday

-Sunny, with a high near 76.
-Breezy, with a west wind 7 to 12 mph increasing to 13 to 18 mph in the afternoon.
-Winds could gust as high as 26 mph.
+Sunny, with a high near 77.
+Breezy, with a west wind 8 to 17 mph, with gusts as high as 24 mph.

 Friday Night

 Mostly clear, with a low around 45.
-Breezy, with a west northwest wind 11 to 16 mph decreasing to 5 to 10 mph after midnight.
-Winds could gust as high as 23 mph.
+Breezy, with a west northwest wind 10 to 15 mph becoming light west after midnight.
+Winds could gust as high as 21 mph.

 Saturday

-Sunny, with a high near 80.
-Light and variable wind becoming west 5 to 9 mph in the morning.
+Sunny, with a high near 82.
+Calm wind becoming west 5 to 8 mph in the afternoon.

 Saturday Night